12 and 12 Inc

 12 and 12 Inc - Tulsa, OK

-12 And 12 Inc is a mental health and addiction treatment facility located at 6333 East Skelly Drive in the 74135 zip code in Tulsa, OK.
+12 And 12 Inc is a dual diagnosis treatment facility located at 6333 East Skelly Drive in the 74135 zip code in Tulsa, OK.
 It is operated by a private non-profit organization.
-12 And 12 Inc provides relapse prevention from naltrexone, suboxone prescription and administers naltrexone.
-Some of the treatment approaches used by 12 And 12 Inc include relapse prevention, substance use counseling approach and 12-step rehab.
-12 And 12 Inc also specializes in detox services and offers inpatient alcohol detox, cocaine detoxification and methamphetamines detoxification.
-12 And 12 Inc provides outpatient detoxification, residential long term rehab and IOT.
-It also provides inpatient detoxification, transitional housing and residential treatment for substance abuse.
+12 And 12 Inc provides buprenorphine maintenance, naltrexone administration and relapse prevention from naltrexone.
+Some of the treatment approaches used by 12 And 12 Inc include counseling for trauma victims, substance use counseling approach and rational emotive behavioral therapy.
+12 And 12 Inc also specializes in detox services and offers inpatient alcohol detox, inpatient opioid detoxification and residential benzodiazepines detox.
+12 And 12 Inc provides outpatient treatment, outpatient detox and long-term rehab.
+It also provides residential substance use treatment, inpatient detox services and halfway and sober housing.

 Address: 6333 East Skelly Drive, Tulsa, OK 74135